BlockchainCommons/SmartCustody/Docs/Case-Study-Passport.md

 # Passport (Firmware 1.0.8)
 ### A #SmartCustody Case Study

-Foundation Devices' Passport is an airgapped HD wallet/offline signer.
+Foundation Devices' Passport is an airgapped HD hardware wallet that acts as a _seed generator_, _seed vault_, and _cosigner_.

 ## Overview

-Foundation Devices is a second-generation hardware wallet that holds seeds and connects to software wallets through either QR codes or data transferred on a MicroSD card.
-It dependes on a chosen software wallet for transactions, simply signing acceptable PSBTs when it's passed them and allowing the software wallet to do transmission.
+Foundation Devices is a second-generation hardware wallet that holds seeds and connects to transaction coordinators through either QR codes or data transferred on a MicroSD card.
+It dependes on a chosen transaction coordinator for transactions, simply signing acceptable PSBTs when it's passed them and allowing the transaction coordinator to do transmission.

 * **Web Site:** https://foundationdevices.com/passport/details/
 * **GitHub:** https://github.com/Foundation-Devices